 - Many HR systems have a SIR app or module making data upload easy.
 If not, there are guidance notes available and the SIR team can advise

-- Whilst analysis of SIR data at a national level is available to all, analysis at the detailed level is only available to participating institutions
+- Whilst analysis of SIR data at a national level is available to all, benchmark analysis at the detailed level is only available to participating institutions

 Find out more about the features and benefits of SIR Data Insights.